potash/lead-public/README.md

 Here we assmeble the data for modeling.
 TODO details.

 ##model
-Here we run models using [GNU Parallel](http://www.gnu.org/software/parallel/) and pickle the results.
+Here we use our [drain pipeline](https://github.com/dssg/drain/) to run run models in parallel and pickle the results.

 # Running the model